 We are deeply sorry for your loss - the staff at Brown Funeral Chapel

 Billy Max White, 75, of Byrdstown, TN passed away unexpectedly Sunday, August 29, 2021.
 He was born on February 24th, 1946 to Alfred and Mattie (Coleman) White.
 Bill married the love of his life, Marian Phillips, on February 4th, 1967.
-He is survived in death by his wife Marian, his daughter Teresa (White) Bateman and husband Dan of Maryland, his son Steven Cheeba White of Florida.
+He is survived in death by his wife Marian, his daughter Teresa (White) Bateman and husband Dan of Maryland, his son Steven Cheeba White and wife Laurel (Ainley) of Florida.
 He was the loving grandfather of Bailey and Avery Bateman.
 He is also survived by his sisters, Maxine Phillips of Cookeville, Jean Sullivan of Rickman, Geraldine Huddleston of Byrdstown, and his brother Ron White of Texas.
 He was preceded in death by his brothers, Don White of Ohio and Bob White of Byrdstown.

-Billy White lived his life by a small group of core values: God, family, country, honor, integrity, hard work and humility.
-Those values guided him to achieving multiple larger than life accomplishments in his lifetime, yet he downplayed each one as if it were just normal and routine.
-His military career spanned decades including being a Green Beret, serving multiple tours of combat duty, 3 Bronze Stars, over 30 Air Medals which are awarded for “single acts of heroism or meritorious achievement” while flying, and serving on multiple Presidential task forces.
+A seeker of knowledge with a special affinity for history, Bill earned a Bachelor’s degree from Tennessee Tech, and went on to earn his Master’s degree from the University of Southern California.
+His military career spanned decades including being a Green Beret, a helicopter pilot, a fixed wing aircraft pilot, and a tank commander, serving multiple tours of combat duty, receiving numerous awards and medals including 3 Bronze Star Medals with Oak Leaf Clusters and over 30 Air Medals, serving on multiple Presidential task forces, and much more.
 Yet, when someone would ask him what he did in the military, he would simply respond, “I was a soldier and a helicopter pilot”.
 He retired from the Army as a Lt.
 Colonel in 1987, and continued serving his country by working in the defense industry until his death.

-In lieu of flowers donations in memory of Bill White maybe made to the Wounded Warriors.
+In lieu of flowers donations in memory of Bill White may be made to the Wounded Warriors.